h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.fifo-cost-basis.my_version.md

 ref: [google](https://developers.google.com/apps-script/guides/sheets/functions)

-Create Custom Functions in Google Sheets.
+How to create custom functions in Google Sheets?

 You can use Google Apps Script to write custom functions — say, to convert meters to miles or fetch live content from the Internet — then use them in Google Sheets just like a built-in function.